vexparadox/Axilya/README.md

 # Axilya v0.7.2

-A basic 2D game framework written in C++.
+A basic 2D game engine library written in C++.
 To see the initial production of this project see: https://github.com/vexparadox/axInitial

 ## Compiling